openstack-archive/fuel-plugin-datera-cinder/doc/datera-cinder-guide.rst

-de to the Datera Cinder Plugin version 1.0.0 for Fuel
+Guide to the Datera Cinder Plugin version 1.0.0 for Fuel
 ********************************************************

 This document provides instructions for installing, configuring and using